BenjaminStonawski/Hackintosh-for-Lenovo-G580/Clover config/README.md

 - iCloud and iCloud Drive
 - AirDrop if you have a compatible WiFi card
 - Siri
+- HDMI and VGA connection in Sierra, High Sierra and Mojave

 Things that I couldn’t make working with that:
 - Sleep
 - Siri on Mojave
+- HDMI and VGA connection in Catalina

 This Clover works with: Sierra, High Sierra, Mojave, Catalina